dcasia/mini-program-tailwind/README.md

 1. Can't tailwind/windi be compatible with mini program?
 What are the restrictions there?

    Naturally it can only be compatible in certain degree, for instance it can still analyze all class names you used in template and style files and pick up what has been used and pack them into a singe style file, which is nice as always.
-However, the restrictions are that you can't use much flexible and advanced feature, such as value auto-infer `mt-[5px]` , fractions value `translate-x-1/2`, `h-1.5` and color value `bg-[#ffffff]` etc, so your productive would be drastically decreased.
+However, the restrictions are that you can't use much flexible and advanced feature, such as value auto-infer `mt-[5px]` , fractions value `translate-x-1/2`, `h-1.5` and color value `bg-[#ffffff]` etc, so your productivity would be drastically decreased.

 2. Why mini program is so special when it comes to tailwind/windi?